musicbutton

 (18) Impressions which, carried along in the self, surface, give insight in previous states of life.

-(19) One arrives at a better understanding for the consciousness of other people facing reality.
+(19) One arrives at a better understanding for the consciousness with which other people face reality.

-(22) This way one is also capable of making sounds and other sense perceptions disappear.
+(22) This way one is also able to make sounds and other sense perceptions disappear.

-(23) One's actions have immediate consequences as well as consequences which are later of effect.
+(23) One's actions have immediate consequences as also consequences which are of effect later.
 By mastering that the threefold way (III 1, 2, 3), one acquires insight in the final outcome of actions or else in the signs to them.

 (24) One gains in strength by kindness and such.